Japan's deputy PM Aso says he won't resign over Nazi comments

 Public opinion polls also show that revising the constitution does not have broad support.

-Aso, the scion of a family whose mining company used Korean forced labourers during Japan’s 1910-1945 occupation of the Korean peninsula, has talked himself into trouble before.
+Aso, the scion of a family whose mining company used Korean forced laborers during Japan’s 1910-1945 occupation of the Korean peninsula, has talked himself into trouble before.

 During his 2008-2009 stint as prime minister, Aso offended a wide swathe of voters with off-the-cuff remarks that included a joke about sufferers of Alzheimer’s disease.